More Than Meets the Eye: How Surviving Colon Cancer Transformed Marielle Santos McLeod’s Advocacy Work

 That’s one of the reasons Santos McLeod makes clinical trial participation a crucial part of how she advocates for her patients.

 Often bogged down with medical jargon, clinical trials can be difficult to understand if you don’t possess a medical background.
-Adding a language barrier on top of it can make the process even more challenging.
+Adding a language gap on top of it can make the process even more challenging.

 “Make the language understandable for the patients that are wanting to participate in one or even entertain one easy enough to where you maintain the integrity of the trial … but be able to put it in a form that doesn’t dumb it down to insult the patients so they can truly understand and feel empowered to have these discussions with their doctor,” Santos McLeod suggested.